Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 The genome information of JCVI-syn3A is stored as standard Genbank file on NCBI with [ACCESSION Number CP016816.2](https://www.ncbi.nlm.nih.gov/nuccore/CP016816.2/).
 The Genbank file holds much more information than the pure nucleotide sequence.

-Go to Genbank file under `input_data` folder and open with text editor.
+Go to Genbank file under `.../input_data/` folder and open with text editor.
 Search **JVCISYN3A_0011** and you wil see the following figure. **JCVISYN3A_0011** is the LocusTag of this certain gene in organism JCVI-syn3A, and *JCVISYN3A_* serving as a unique idetifier.
 0011 is the locusNum that will be heavily used in the modelling to distinguish unique genes, RNAs, and proteins from each other.
 The start and end index of **JCVISYN3A_0011** is 15153 and 16799, respectively and the nucleotide sequence is at the end of the Genbank file. **JCVISYN3A_0011** is protein-coding gene and the protein is "Nucleoside Transporter ABC substrate-binding protein" with amino acid sequence shown.
 This protein is one subunit of ribonucleoside ATP-binding cassette (ABC) transporters that is assumed to import all nucleosides for Syn3A.

 <p align="center">
   <img src="../figs/figs_WCM/jcvisyn3a_0011.png" width="450" alt="mpirun to launch parallel simulation"> <br>